unicode-org/message-format-wg/exploration/open-close-expressions.md

 they are distinct from `$variables`, `:functions`, and `|literals|`.

 > [!NOTE]
-> This requires dropping unquoted literals as operands,
+> This requires dropping unquoted non-numeric literals as operands,
 > so that `{foo}` is not parsed as `{|foo|}`.
 > See [#518](https://github.com/unicode-org/message-format-wg/issues/518).